|

 There is an airport at Senai, near Johor Bahru.
 Daily

-flights are available from Kuala Lumpur and Penang to Johor. - The
+flights are available from Kuala Lumpur, Penang and other domestic

 firefly.
 You can also travel from Johor daily on Malaysia Airlines and